JohnLockwood/johnlockwood.github.io/docs/_sources/cognitive_science/Resources.md.txt

 [The Language Instinct:  How the Mind Creates Language](https://www.amazon.com/Language-Instinct-Creates-Perennial-Classics/dp/0061336467/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1697461992&sr=8-1) Steven Pinker

 [The Evolution of Language](https://www.amazon.com/Evolution-Language-Approaches/dp/052167736X/ref=sr_1_1?crid=F6K63LMSO57G&keywords=evolution+and+linguistics&qid=1697376808&sprefix=evolution+and+linguistics%2Caps%2C68&sr=8-1&ufe=app_do%3Aamzn1.fos.d977788f-1483-4f76-90a3-786e4cdc8f10) W. Techumseh Fitch - a good overview of the field.

+[Neuronal Dynamics: From single neurons to networks and models of cognition and beyond](https://neuronaldynamics.epfl.ch/book.html) Wulfram Gerstner et. al.  A challenging theoretical work on the mathematics of neuronal function, with Python exercises.

 ## Other